workflowr/workflowr/CONTRIBUTING.md

 include:

 * `build.sh` runs `R CMD check`
+* `bump-version.R` bumps the version across all the necessary package files
 * `contribute.R` performs some basic checks that should be run before contributing a Pull Request
 * `document.R` regenerates the documentation